-Now I know a lot of guys out there, especially when you’re in the early stages of starting up, are wondering how to bring on their first employees.
+Now we know a lot of you out there, especially when you’re in the early stages of starting up, are wondering how to bring on their first employees.

 Which is if you’re at this point, it likely means that your business is growing which is not an easy feat to accomplish.

-So i just want to take a moment to congratulate you.
+So we just want to take a moment to congratulate you.

 You see, when you hire an employee, that brings on a lot of other tasks.

 You have onboarding, training, feedback, supervising, and more.

 But the biggest task is pay.
 Because if we’re being honest, your payroll is the number one reason why people would even consider working with you.

 And as we know, business is tough, so you want to be able to pay competitively and get good talent.

 You would want to maximize your pay structure between contractors and employees so you can get the best outcomes for everyone.

 So today in this post, we’re going to discuss 1099 vs W2 and which one may be better for your business.